Deepak9912/Hangman/README.md

 ## Accessibility
 1. There are no images on the site.
-2. No color was used in creating this project.
+2. Thw whole project was built using python, therefore no color was used or CSS properties were used.

 ## Issues and bugs found and fixed
 1. User Welcome message